Carter and Moyers School of Education

 EPP Commitment

-The unit designs, implements, and evaluates curriculum and provides experiences for candidates to acquire and demonstrate the knowledge, skills, and professional dispositions necessary to help all students learn.
+The EPP designs, implements, and evaluates curriculum and provides experiences for candidates to acquire and demonstrate the knowledge, skills, and professional dispositions necessary to help all students learn.
 Assessments indicate that candidates can demonstrate and apply proficiencies related to all students.
-Experiences provided for candidates include working with all populations, including higher education and P-12 school faculty, candidates, and students in P-12 schools.
+Experiences provided for candidates include working with all populations,including higher education and PreK-12 school faculty, candidates, and students in PreK-12 schools.

 All Programs

-Clinical Experience: All candidates must complete service learning hours each semester, and many education courses require clinical experience components in addition to classroom seat time.
+Clinical Experience: All candidates are required to complete five service learning hours each semester, and many education courses include clinical experience components in addition to classroom seat time.
 Please see the Initial Teacher Licensure Undergraduate Handbook for details.
 ALL REQUIRED PRAXIS EXAMS MUST BE PASSED PRIOR TO STUDENT TEACHING.
-All candidates must meet or exceed the state-required minimum on the edTPA Assessment Portfolio submitted during student teaching in order to qualify for a Tennessee Teacher License and graduation.
+All candidates must meet or exceed the state required minimum on the edTPA Assessment Portfolio submitted during student teaching in order to qualify for a Tennessee Teacher License and graduation.

 Teacher Licensure Programs Grade Requirement